UniversalDependencies/docs/_it/template-index.md

   * predeterminers;
   * possessive adjectives, as in _la mia macchina_ lit. “the my car”, _la figlia mia_ lit. “the daughter my”.

 * The tag [PRON](pos/PRON.md) is used for words that substitute nouns or noun phrases, whose meaning is recoverable from the linguistic or extralinguistic context.
-Specializations of pronouns correspond to different language specific PoS leading to different values for the [PronType](feat/PronType.md) feature.
-Here follows the list of language specific pronoun PoS and the associated values of the PronType feature:
+Specializations of pronouns, corresponding to different language specific PoS, can be recovered by combining  PoS information with the values of the [PronType](feat/PronType.md) feature (see below).
-  * PC (clitic pronouns) -> PronType=Clit (this feature is language-specific)
-  * PD (demonstrative pronouns) -> PronType=Dem
-  * PE (personal pronouns) -> PronType=Prs
-  * PI (indefinite pronouns) -> PronType=Ind
-  * PP (possessive pronouns) -> PronType=Prs	Poss=Yes
-  * PQ (interrogative pronouns) -> PronType=Int
-  * PR (relative pronouns) -> PronType=Rel
 * Verbal participles (both present and past) when used attributively are generally tagged as [ADJ](pos/ADJ.md).

 <!--For more information, see the list of [Italian POS tags](pos-index.md).-->

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features